 The following report fulfills the Lower Platte South Natural Resources District's responsibility to conduct a review each calendar year assessing the District's actions, activities, and effectiveness under the Rules and Regulations for implementation of the Ground Water Management Plan approved by the Nebraska Department of Water Resources on June 26, 1995.
 This report is issued in a format which will hopefully make it easy for the reader to gain information about ground water quality and quantity within the District.
-The 2018 Annual Review was presented to the Water Resources Subcommittee on March 12, 2020 and to the Board of Directors on March 19, 2020.
+The 2019 Annual Review was presented to the Water Resources Subcommittee on March 12, 2020.
+Due to the COVID-19 outbreak in early 2020, the Annual Review was not formally presented at a Board of Directors meeting but was released to them in mid-March, 2020.